encode/django-rest-framework/docs/tutorial/6-resource-orientated-projects.md

-# Tutorial 6 - Resources
+# Tutorial 6 - ViewSets & Routers

-REST framework includes an abstraction for dealing with resources, that allows the developer to concentrate on modelling the state and interactions of the API, and leave the URL construction to be handled automatically, based on common conventions.
+REST framework includes an abstraction for dealing with `ViewSets`, that allows the developer to concentrate on modelling the state and interactions of the API, and leave the URL construction to be handled automatically, based on common conventions.

-To work with resources, we can use either the `Resource` class, which does not define any default handlers, or the `ModelResource` class, which provides a default set of CRUD operations.

-Resource classes are very similar to class based views, except that they provide operations such as `read`, or `update`, and not HTTP method handlers such as `get` or `put`.
-Resources are only bound to HTTP method handlers at the last moment, when they are instantiated into views, typically by using a `Router` class which handles the complexities of defining the URL conf for you.
+`ViewSet` classes are almost the same thing as `View` classes, except that they provide operations such as `read`, or `update`, and not method handlers such as `get` or `put`.

+A `ViewSet` class is only bound to a set of method handlers at the last moment, when it is instantiated into a set of views, typically by using a `Router` class which handles the complexities of defining the URL conf for you.

-## Refactoring to use Resources, instead of Views
+## Refactoring to use ViewSets

-Let's take our current set of views, and refactor them into resources.
+Let's take our current set of views, and refactor them into view sets.
-We'll remove our existing `views.py` module, and instead create a `resources.py`

-Our `UserResource` is simple, since we just want the default model CRUD behavior, so we inherit from `ModelResource` and include the same set of attributes we used for the corresponding view classes.
+First of all let's refactor our `UserListView` and `UserDetailView` views into a single `UserViewSet`.
+We can remove the two views, and replace then with a single class:

-    class UserResource(resources.ModelResource):
+    class UserViewSet(viewsets.ModelViewSet):
-        model = User
+        queryset = User.objects.all()
         serializer_class = UserSerializer

-There's a little bit more work to do for the `SnippetResource`.
-Again, we want the default set of CRUD behavior, but we also want to include an endpoint for snippet highlights.
+Next we're going to replace the `SnippetList`, `SnippetDetail` and `SnippetHighlight` view classes.
+We can remove the three views, and again replace them with a single class.

-    class SnippetResource(resources.ModelResource):
+    class SnippetViewSet(viewsets.ModelViewSet):
-        model = Snippet
+        queryset = Snippet.objects.all()
         serializer_class = SnippetSerializer
         permission_classes = (permissions.IsAuthenticatedOrReadOnly,
                               IsOwnerOrReadOnly,)